LLM Reference

 Deep dive

-On shared benchmark coverage, MMLU PRO has Claude 3.7 Sonnet at 80.3 and Claude Sonnet 4.6 at 87.3, with Claude Sonnet 4.6 ahead by 7 points; SWE-bench Verified has Claude 3.7 Sonnet at 70.3 and Claude Sonnet 4.6 at 79.6, with Claude Sonnet 4.6 ahead by 9.3 points.
-The largest visible gap is 9.3 points on SWE-bench Verified, which matters most when that benchmark mirrors your workload.
+On shared benchmark coverage, MMLU PRO has Claude 3.7 Sonnet at 80.3 and Claude Sonnet 4.6 at 87.3, with Claude Sonnet 4.6 ahead by 7 points; SWE-bench Verified has Claude 3.7 Sonnet at 70.3 and Claude Sonnet 4.6 at 79.6, with Claude Sonnet 4.6 ahead by 9.3 points; LiveCodeBench has Claude 3.7 Sonnet at 68.9 and Claude Sonnet 4.6 at 80, with Claude Sonnet 4.6 ahead by 11.1 points.
+The largest visible gap is 11.1 points on LiveCodeBench, which matters most when that benchmark mirrors your workload.
 Treat isolated benchmark wins as directional, because provider routing, prompt style, and tool access can move real application results.

 The capability footprint is close: both models cover vision, multimodal input, reasoning mode, function calling, and tool use.
 That makes context budget, benchmark fit, and provider maturity more important than a simple checklist.
 If your application depends on one integration detail, verify it against the provider route you plan to use, not just the base model listing.

-For cost, Claude 3.7 Sonnet lists $3/1M input and $15/1M output tokens, while Claude Sonnet 4.6 lists $3/1M input and $15/1M output tokens on the cheapest tracked provider.
-A 70/30 input-output blend puts Claude 3.7 Sonnet lower by about $0 per million blended tokens.
-Availability is 6 providers versus 4, so concentration risk also matters.
+For cost, Claude 3.7 Sonnet lists $3/1M input and $15/1M output tokens on the cheapest tracked provider, while Claude Sonnet 4.6 lists $3/1M input and $15/1M output tokens on the cheapest tracked provider.
+A 70/30 input-output blend is tied on the cheapest tracked routes.
+Availability is 6 providers versus 6, so concentration risk also matters.

-Choose Claude 3.7 Sonnet when coding workflow support and broader provider choice are central to the workload.
+Choose Claude 3.7 Sonnet when coding workflow support are central to the workload.
 Choose Claude Sonnet 4.6 when coding workflow support and larger context windows are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.

 FAQ